 ProjectSam Symphobia 3: Lumina – The Beautiful Noise

 Hello and welcome to our hands-on review of Lumina by ProjectSAM.
 You will be forgiven if you have not heard of ProjectSAM before, they are not well represented down here in New Zealand.
-The Dutch-based company market to high-end industry producers with their range of top-notch sample libraries, being originally formed by composer Maarten Spruijt, songwriter Vincent Beijer and composer-arranger Marco Deegenaars back on 2001.
+The Dutch-based company market to high-end industry producers with its range of top-notch sample libraries, being originally formed by composer Maarten Spruijt, songwriter Vincent Beijer and composer-arranger Marco Deegenaars back in 2001.

 Lumina is the 3rd in the series of their flagship Symphobia orchestral sound libraries, and probably the most ambitious to date.
 Described as the ‘lighter’ of the series (in terms of sound timbre, not sound quality), Lumina is squarely targeted at sound designers, film, TV and game composers.